 - Reaffirmed the commitment to Innovate4Cities Conference and 1st Annual Innovation Summit in 2023.

 - Was part of the launch of COP27 Presidency Sustainable Urban Resilience for the next Generation (SURGe) – aimed to accelerate local and urban climate action by promoting multilevel climate governance, multi-stakeholder engagement and delivery through five Tracks: Buildings and Housing, Urban Energy, Urban Waste and Consumption, Urban Mobility and Urban Water.

 - Collaborated with the World Geospatial Industry Council on the release of the concept paper on leveraging geospatial technologies to accelerate city climate action.

 - Supported the launch of the Youth Energy Impact Report – a guiding framework developed in partnership with Student Energy and the University of Melbourne, to help decision-making institutions better recognize the impact of youth-led climate action and identify pathways to supporting these initiatives.

 - Collaborated on the launch of the CDP Africa Snapshot – a look at Africa’s disclosing cities examining climate action infrastructure projects, like wastewater treatment and low carbon transport, worth $8.8 billion and needing a minimum investment of $3.7 billion.

-A big thank you to everyone involved, our cities, the GCoM Board, our funders and the alliance of partners, for making all of this possible and for working together to support local climate action through data-based decision-making, critical funding access and innovative solutions.
+A big thank you to everyone involved, our cities, the GCoM Board, our funders, the alliance of partners and GCoM’s Regional/National Covenants for making all of this possible and for working together to support local climate action through data-based decision-making, critical funding access and innovative solutions.

 For any questions, please don’t hesitate to reach out to us by emailing email@example.com